Online Selfish Load Balancing: Introduction

-The paper further considers online scheduling with an $\ell_q$ norm objective.
-There exist some works for offline truthful $\ell_q$ norm minimization~\cite{DBLP:journals/mor/EpsteinLS16}, but their techniques are hard to be extended to the online scenario.
-There is also a work of \citet{DBLP:conf/stoc/ImKPS18} studying online scheduling under $\ell_q$ norm, but not aiming for truthfulness.
+We further consider online selfish scheduling with an $\ell_q$ norm objective.
+There exist some works for offline truthful $\ell_q$ norm minimization~\cite{DBLP:journals/mor/EpsteinLS16}, but their techniques are hard to extend to the online scenario.
+There is also a work of \citet{DBLP:conf/stoc/ImKPS18} studying online scheduling under $\ell_q$ norm, which establishes an $O(1)$-competitive online algorithm, but not aiming for truthfulness.
 In this model, when $q=1$, the optimal solution can be easily achieved by assigning each job to the fastest machine; however, as $q$ increases beyond 1, achieving a polylogarithmic competitive ratio becomes challenging.
-We obtain the \emph{first non-trivial} result for the general $\ell_q$ norm objective in the online setting under selfish agents.
-By extending our techniques on makespan minimization, we achieve a competitive ratio of $\tilde{O}(m^{\frac{1}{q}(1-\frac{1}{q})})$\footnote{$\tilde{O}(f)=O(f \poly \log f)$}.
-Notice that this ratio remains continuous to our makespan algorithm, which will approach $O(\log m)$ as $q$ approaches $\infty$.
-Our ratio is strictly better than the trivial competitive ratio $O(m^{1-1/q})$\footnote{Assign all jobs to the fastest machine.} if omitting the lower order terms.
-Comparing to \citet{DBLP:conf/stoc/ImKPS18}'s algorithm, there is an involved preprocessing subroutine to round machines' speed in their algorithm, and it is a very crucial technique to achieve the constant competitive ratio.
-However, this subroutine may introduce an unexpected change when one machine speeds up (e.g., after a machine speeds up, another machine's rounding speed may also change), implying that their algorithm is not monotone on the machine side.
-In our mechanism, we also round the speeds of machines, but only in a simple way --- rounding down to the nearest power of $2$.
-It may introduce a loss of competitive ratio but does not affect the machine-side monotonicity.
+By extending our techniques on makespan minimization, we obtain the \emph{first non-trivial} result for the general $\ell_q$ norm objective in the online setting under selfish agents.

-\begin{restatable}{theorem}{lqnorm} For online two-sided selfish scheduling with $\ell_q$ norm minimization, there exists a randomized polynomial time mechanism that is two-sided truthful and yields a competitive ratio of $O(m^{\frac{1}{q}(1-\frac{1}{q})} \cdot (\log m)^{1+\frac{1}{q^2}} )$ both in expectation and with high probability. \end{restatable}
+\paragraph{Extended Result \Rom{2}} For online selfish scheduling with $\ell_q$ norm minimization, there exists a randomized polynomial time mechanism which is two-sided truthful (in expectation) and yields a competitive ratio of $O(m^{\frac{1}{q}(1-\frac{1}{q})} \cdot (\log m)^{1+\frac{1}{q^2}} )$ both in expectation and with high probability.
+The above ratio remains consistent with our makespan algorithm, which will approach $O(\log m)$ as $q$ approaches $\infty$.
+Our ratio is strictly better than the trivial competitive ratio $O(m^{1-1/q})$\footnote{Assign all jobs to the fastest machine.} if omitting the lower-order terms.
+Note that in~\citet{DBLP:conf/stoc/ImKPS18}'s $O(1)$-competitive algorithm, there is an involved preprocessing subroutine to round machines' speed, which is a very crucial technique to achieve the constant competitive ratio.
+However, this subroutine may introduce an unexpected change when one machine speeds up (e.g., after a machine speeds up, another machine's rounding speed may also change), implying that their algorithm is not monotone.
+In our mechanism, we also round the speeds of machines, but only in a simple way --- rounding down to the nearest power of~$2$.
+It may introduce a loss of competitive ratio, but it does not affect the monotonicity.